-Solar irradiance models (e.g., Wenzler et al., 2005) have been improved to explain better the instrumental measurements of total solar irradiance (TSI) and spectral (wavelength dependent) solar irradiance (SSI).
-Typical changes measured over an 11-year solar cycle are 0.1% for TSI and up to several percent for the ultraviolet (UV) part of SSI (see Section 8.4).
+Solar irradiance models (e.g., Wenzler et al., 2005) have been improved to better explain the instrumental measurements of total solar irradiance (TSI) and spectral (wavelength dependent) solar irradiance (SSI).
+Typical changes measured over an 11-year solar cycle are 0.1% for TSI and up to several percent for the ultra-violet (UV) part of SSI (see Section 8.4).
 Changes in TSI directly impact the Earth's surface (see solar Box 10.2), whereas changes in UV primarily affect the stratosphere, but can influence the tropospheric circulation through dynamical coupling (Haigh, 1996).
 Most models attribute all TSI and SSI changes exclusively to magnetic phenomena at the solar surface (sunspots, faculae, magnetic network), neglecting any potential internal phenomena such as changes in energy transport (see also Section 8.4).
 The basic concept in solar models is to divide the solar surface into different magnetic features each with a specific radiative flux.
 The balance of contrasting dark sunspots and bright faculae and magnetic network leads to a higher TSI value during solar cycle maxima and at most wavelengths, but some wavelengths may be out of phase with the solar cycle (Harder et al., 2009; Cahalan et al., 2010; Haigh et al., 2010).
-TSI and SSI are calculated by adding the radiative fluxes of all features plus the contribution from
+TSI and SSI are calculated by adding the radiative fluxes of all features plus the contribution from the magnetically inactive surface.
+These models can successfully reproduce the measured TSI changes between 1978 and 2003 (Balmaceda et al., 2007; Crouch et al., 2008), but not necessarily the last minimum of 2008 (Krivova et al., 2011).
+This approach requires detailed information of all the magnetic features and their temporal changes (Wenzler et al., 2006; Krivova and Solanki, 2008) (see Section 8.4).